-In addition to changes in reimbursement rates, LCD is also impacted by changes in coverage policies for laboratory tests and annual CPT coding.
+In addition to changes in reimbursement rates, LCD is also impacted by changes in coverage policies for laboratory tests and annual CPT coding revisions.
 Medicare, Medicaid and private payer diagnosis code requirements and payment policies negatively impact LCD's ability to be paid for some of the tests it performs.
-Further, some payers require additional information to process claims or have implemented prior authorization policies which delays or prohibits payment.
+Further, some payers require additional information to process claims or have implemented prior authorization policies which delay or prohibit payment.
 CLFS coding and billing changes related to toxicology and other procedures were implemented in 2016 and 2017.
 The Company experienced delays in the pricing and implementation of the new toxicology codes; however, the Company largely overcame issues related to price and margins through direct negotiation with the associated payers.
-Limited coding and billing changes related to other procedure types are expected to be implemented in 2018.
+Limited coding and billing changes related to other procedure types were implemented in 2018, and further changes are expected to be implemented in 2019.
 The Company expects some delays in pricing and implementation of these new codes.